A Career in HR?

 Along with long hours and a lot of travel in several of my HR roles, I have a few top pet hates about HR.
 I dislike giving people bad news and worrying about their state of mind.
 I dislike grievances that become very complex.
 Often complexity arises because of the negativity attached to the grievance.
 Then people become embroiled in a cycle of moaning.
 Dealing with entire departments/sites where the culture is very negative is difficult Having to pick apart what to do to improve the issue is also hard.

-It’s been frustrating working in roles where the HR department was not customer-focused or open to ideas how to improve people-based issues.
+It’s been frustrating working in roles where the HR department was not customer-focused or open to ideas on how to improve people-based issues.
 It’s also been problematic dealing with managers who don’t want to deal with “people issues” and think anything to do with managing employees when things go wrong is an “HR Thing”.

 There is a lot to love